thomasbarkats/yasui/docs/en/plugins/cors.md

 The middleware validates configuration at application startup (not per-request):
 - ❌ Throws error if `credentials: true` with `origins: '*'`
-- ✅ Fails fast to prevent misconfigurations in production

 ### Header Merging